 Election to Participate in the U.S. Deferred Compensation Plan.
 We permit our Non-Executive Directors who are subject to United States income tax to participate in the Deferred Compensation Plan that we have established for certain employees in the United States.
-The Plan is a non-qualified deferred compensation program under which the eligible members of our Board may voluntarily elect to defer up to 100% of their retainers.
+The Plan is a non-qualified deferred compensation program under which the eligible members of our Board may voluntarily elect to defer up to 100% of their cash retainers and/or restricted stock grants upon vesting.
 Elections are made on an annual basis and in compliance with Section 409A of the United States Internal Revenue Code.
-Each of Ms. Penrose, Mr. Hartley-Leonard and Mr. Theobald has previously deferred certain portions of his or her Director's fees into the Plan.
+Each of Ms. Penrose, Mr. Hartley-Leonard, Mr. Rickard and Mr. Theobald has previously elected to defer certain portions of his or her Director's compensation into the Plan.

 The amounts of any compensation deferred under the Plan remain an asset of the Company and constitute an unsecured obligation of the Company to pay the participants in the future.
 As such, they are subject to the claims of other creditors in the event of the Company's insolvency.
-Gains and losses on deferred amounts are credited based on the performance of a hypothetical investment in a variety of mutual fund investment choices selected by the participants.
-A participant's account may or may not appreciate depending upon the performance of the hypothetical investment selections the participants make.
+Gains and losses on deferred amounts are credited based on the performance of (1) a hypothetical investment in a variety of mutual fund investment choices selected by the participants or (2) the Company's stock price in the event of a deferral of restricted stock grants upon vesting.
+A participant's account may or may not appreciate depending upon the performance of the hypothetical investment selections the participants make and/or the performance of the Company's stock price.
 Participants must elect certain future distribution dates on which all or a portion of their accounts will be paid to them in cash, including in the case of a change in control of the Company.
 The Company does not make any contributions to the Plan beyond the amounts of compensation that participants themselves elect to defer.